krother/training_and_teaching_methods/planning/lesson_structure.md

 ## 1. Warm-up

-In the warm-up phase, you invite students into your class.
+In the warm-up phase, you invite students to participate in your class.
 You motivate them to learn new things and encourage them to think actively.
 Warming up is very important in a programming course, because it protects your participants from frustration.
 The warm-up part should leave your students curious or already with a feeling of achievement.